enthought/traits-futures/docs/source/guide/overview.rst

   updated on the main thread, so that listeners attached to those traits do not need to be thread safe.

+The effect is that, with a little bit of care, the GUI code can monitor the "future" object for changes as with any other traited object, and can avoid concerning itself with thread-safety and other threading-related issues.
+This helps to avoid a class of concurrency-related pitfalls when developing the GUI.

+Note however that there is a price to be paid for this safety and convenience: the relevant traits on the future object can only be updated when the GUI event loop is running, so Traits Futures fundamentally relies on the existence of a running event loop.
+For a running GUI application, this is of course not a problem, but unit tests will need to find a way to run the event loop in order to receive expected updates from background tasks, and some care can be needed during application shutdown.

 .. rubric:: Footnotes

 .. [#f1]